-Holding considerable expertise in physical therapy, Rev. Marleena Ann Debrough was inspired to her profession during her early nursing studies when she was exposed to physical therapy at the hospital she was working at in 1989.
+Holding considerable expertise in physical therapy, Rev. Marleena Ann Debrough was inspired to her profession during her early educational years when she was exposed to physical therapy at the hospital she worked at in 1989.
 Initially unfamiliar with the field, she did some research and found it perfectly suited to her love of helping people.
-Spending nine years working as a physical therapist assistant, she earned her Master of Arts in physical therapy at Old Dominion University in 2000 and has worked as a physical therapist for the past 20 years.
+Spending nine years working as a physical therapist assistant, she earned a Master of Physical Therapy at Old Dominion University in 2000 and has worked as a physical therapist for the past 22 years.
 In her current work, she excels in both general and geriatric care, serving a wide range of individuals and providing home therapy services.

-Additionally, Rev. Debrough attained a master’s degree in pastoral ministry from Andrews University in 2015 and has done considerable work with the Allegheny East Conference since then.
-In 2016, she was installed as the pastor of the Prentis Park Seventh Day Adventist Church in Portsmouth, Virginia, where she has remained ever since.
-Through her ministry work she has volunteered with various programs working to provide food for the homeless and disenfranchised members of the community, and utilizes her love of evangelism to provide counseling for families in need of support.
-Rev. Debrough is also a frequently requested speaker for various women’s and youth ministries throughout Virginia, Louisiana, Florida, Pennsylvania, North Carolina and Texas, and has even been a speaker at the Southwest Region Camp Meeting.
+Additionally, Rev. Debrough attained a master’s degree in pastoral ministry from Andrews University in 2015 and has done considerable work with the Allegheny East Conference.
+In 2016, she was installed as the pastor of the Prentis Park Seventh Day Adventist Church in Portsmouth, Virginia, where she remained for four years.
+She currently pastors at the Willow Grove Seventh Day Adventist Church as of October 2020.
+Through her ministry work, she has volunteered with various programs working to provide food for the homeless and disenfranchised members of the community, and utilizes her love of evangelism to provide counseling for families in need of support.
+Rev. Debrough is also a frequently requested speaker for various women’s, youth and divine services ministries throughout the United States.

 Rev. Debrough is deeply spiritual and attributes much of her success to her relationship with God, feeling that he has been instrumental in all her achievements, commitment and hard work.
 She believes that when she puts God first in all of her decisions, he helps her to excel far beyond her imagination.
 Over the years, she has also been incredibly grateful for her excellent education and to everyone who encouraged her and saw her gifts when she couldn’t see them.